South Australian Consolidated Acts

 (2) The appeal lies—

-(b) in any other case—to the Supreme Court constituted of a single Judge (but the Judge may, if he or she thinks fit, refer the appeal for hearing and determination by the Full Court).
+(b) in any other case—to the Supreme Court constituted of a single Judge (but the Judge may, if he or she thinks fit, refer the appeal for hearing and determination by the Court of Appeal).

 (4) On an appeal, the appellate court may, if the interests of justice so require, re-hear any witnesses or receive fresh evidence.